 Supermarket owners might be under the impression that seasonal campaigns can only happen when moving from fall into winter.
 Well – you no longer have to wait in-between seasons for Halloween, Christmas, and Thanksgiving to come around for your supermarket to cash in.

-Creating marketing campaigns around Easter, Valentine’s Day, Mother’s and Father’s Day can help you to earn year-round, with much smaller interims between seasonal days.
+Creating marketing campaigns around Easter, Valentine’s Day, Mother’s and Father’s Day can help you earn year-round, with much smaller interims between seasonal days.

 Unfortunately, people tend to see larger supermarket chains with often negative connotations.
 While this is not always true, you might still need to work hard to change your clients’ opinions.
 Focusing on your country and county’s national holidays can help you gain a positive reputation with your customer as less of large corporations' standoff-ish personality.

-For example, as an Irish supermarket chain, you can equally focus on marketing your products around St. Patrick’s Day – but also county-specific events such as inter-county or inter-parish sports championships.
+For example, as an Irish supermarket chain, you can equally focus on marketing your products around St. Patrick’s Day and more regional events such as inter-county or inter-parish sports championships.